mrysav/geneac/docs/docs/index.md

 # Home

-Geneac is a sitebuilder for people who are interested in sharing their genealogy.
+**Geneac** is a sitebuilder for people who are interested in sharing their genealogy.

-## Getting Started
+Check out the links to the left to read about the [history](history.md) of the project, or to see some [screenshots](screenshots.md).

-See the [readme](https://github.com/mrysav/geneac/blob/master/README.md) in the repository for instructions on how to get going.
+If you want to set up the development environment making a contribution, you can start by reading the [CONTRIBUTING.md](https://github.com/mrysav/geneac/blob/main/CONTRIBUTING.md) in the repository.
+Then you can check out the [developer quickstart](Development/quickstart.md).